Jawad-Mufti/android-development-project/README.md

 4. Run the app by selecting *Run* -> *Run 'Run app'*
 5. In the new window *Select Deployment Target*, create a new virtual device (emulator).
 Choose the *Nexus 5X* phone with API Level 28 (Android 9.0).
 Downloading this new system image might take a while.
 6. Clicking *Ok* will automatically launch the device, deploy the app (as packaged apk), and start the main activity of the app.

+Checkout [Run apps on a hardware device](https://developer.android.com/studio/run/device) to run your app on your Android device.

 ## Project structure